 During secondary school, Melanie was 100% sure she would never pursue a career in science or maths.
-Yet today she has a PhD in Geoscience and is a lecturer at Monash University.
+Yet today she has a PhD in Geoscience and is a lecturer at James Cook University in Townsville.

 Her ‘meandering’ pathway from performing arts student to Geoscientist may seem a major divergence, and yet links back to a childhood interest in the way the earth was formed.

 In my life so far, I have tended to have a very singular focus on the things I care about, often to the exclusion of other things.